Stephen-Kam/ScalaSBTProject/README.md

-Simple SBT Scala Project
+Simple SBT Scala Project w/ Selenium
 =========================

-This is a simple Scala SBT project using IntelliJ IDEA
+This is a simple Scala SBT project using IntelliJ IDEA and Selenium WebDriver

 The Trainline project is an automation project using the Trainline website as a testing ground

-There are many features located in the trainline test files that took myself a while to research, so may be useful for others wanting to learn Scala & Selenium as there isn't that many resources out there]
+There are many features located in the trainline test files that took myself a while to research, so may be useful for others wanting to learn Scala & Selenium as there isn't that many resources out there

 How to test project
 ===================